Soontao/light-odata/README.md

 ### inline count

-response with all pages count, usefully
+response with all records count, usefully.

+also could set the `filter`, and response with filtered records count.

 ```js
 // equal to $format=json&$inlinecount=allpages